dpennebacker/dpennebacker.github.io/_publications/wing2.md

 https://drive.google.com/open?id=1tLyv15RYF7oIkphxxjVKclizgjw6B01n
 '
-citation: Wing, J. M. (2008).
+citation: 'Wing, J. M. (2008).
 Computational thinking and thinking about computing.
-Philosophical transactions of the royal society of London A: mathematical, physical and engineering sciences, 366(1881), 3717-3725.
+Philosophical transactions of the royal society of London A: mathematical, physical and engineering sciences, 366(1881), 3717-3725.'

 ---